Sex, Relationships and You

 Sex & Relationship Q&As

-- Q How can sexual position reduce pain during sex?
+- Q How can I learn to have tantric sex?

 Strengthen your relationship and take control of your sexual health with these smart strategies.

 Are We in Danger of an STD Epidemic?
 Dangerous Erections: What Happens When It Won’t Go Down Have Heart Disease?
 Feel Confident Resuming Sexual Activity!
 My Legs Shake After Sex—Is That Normal?
 See All Articles